 Transitional Justice & the Politics of Memory

-To apply for summer program from 3 July to 13 July, please click here.
+To apply for the program from 3 July to 13 July, please click here.

 The summer school offers a wide range of topics and activities.

 The inspiring and memorable Summer School experience has helped our alumni to excel and pursue excellent career opportunities, including doctoral programs at Princeton University, Fulbright Scholarships and employment at the United Nations, among others.

 These four universities have put this program together.